 Vegetation

-Bass Coast Shire commissioned Nature Advisory to prepare the Wonthaggi North East Precinct Structure Plan Flora and Fauna Assessment (May 2020).
+Council commissioned Nature Advisory to prepare the Wonthaggi North East Precinct Structure Plan Flora and Fauna Assessment (May 2020).
 The scope of the investigation included; reviewing existing information on the flora, fauna and native vegetation of the study area and surrounds, an initial site survey (which was undertaken in February 2016), and additional site surveys which were conducted in February 2018.

 Native vegetation recorded throughout the PSP area predominantly comprised Swamp Scrub, which is primarily situated along roadsides.
 Vegetation from the following Ecological Vegetation Classes (EVCs) were also present across the site: